Nokia CEO says remains focused on Windows Phone software

-HELSINKI Nokia Chief Executive Stephen Elop said the company would remain focused on using Microsoft's Windows Phone software to compete with smartphone rivals such as Samsung.
+HELSINKI Nokia NOK1V.HE Chief Executive Stephen Elop said the company would remain focused on using Microsoft's (MSFT.O) Windows Phone software to compete with smartphone rivals such as Samsung (005930.KS).

 Nokia's first-quarter results showed incremental gains in sales of Lumia smartphones which use Windows software, while sales of its basic phones - traditionally Nokia's strong point - plunged.
 That prompted speculation the company may need to adopt a new strategy.